SubPointSolutions/subpointsolutions-docs/SPMeta2.Docs/Web/Basics.md

 SPMeta2 is a hassle-free fluent API for code-based SharePoint artefact provisioning.
 It offers a consistent provisioning API via SSOM/CSOM for SharePoin 2010, 2013 and O365.

-The library provides an abstraction level over SharePoint API, so it is highly desired to understand a few concepts on which SPMeta2 library is built.
+The library provides an abstraction level over SharePoint API, so it is highly desired to understand a few concepts on which SPMeta2 library is built - definitions, models and provision services.

 ### A big picture
 Here is a big pucture on how SPMeta2 library works.